-These are new requirements specific to the programming period 2014-2020 and they are the result of newly introduced e-Cohesion policy.
+These are new requirements specific to the programming period 2014-2020 and they are the result of newly introduced rules of e-Cohesion policy.
 They also represent the central element of this evaluation.
-Those requirements are defined by Art.
-112(3) of CPR, under part III containing the general provisions applicable to ERDF, ESF and CF, and they can be summarised as follows:
+Those requirements have been defined by Art.
+112(3) of the Common Provision

+Regulation(CPR), under part III containing the general provisions applicable to European Regional Development Fund (ERDF), European Social Fund (ESF) and Cohesion Fund (CF), and they can be summarised as follows:

 - All exchanges of information between beneficiaries and managing authorities, certifying authorities, audit authorities and intermediate bodies can be carried out [solely] by means of electronic data exchange systems. - The systems shall allow for the beneficiaries to submit all information only once.
-In this respect, the systems shall facilitate interoperability between systems the same operation should be accessible for all authorities implementing the same programme (regardless of whether this is an "Investment for growth and jobs" or "European Territorial Cooperation Programme").
+In this respect, the systems shall facilitate interoperability between systems - the same operation should be accessible for all authorities implementing the same programme (regardless of whether this is an "Investment for growth and jobs" or "European Territorial Cooperation Programme").